 Russell Ford is a senior executive with more than 35 years of experience within the global oil and gas industry.
 He started his career at Shell's E&P business in 1981 as a production engineer working in upstream.
 Afterwards, he served in a series of technical, operational and leadership roles across a number of onshore and deep-water assets, in upstream research, and as head of M&A for North America.
 More recently, he led Royal Dutch Shell Group's global supply chain activities as Executive Vice President of Contracting and Procurement (2013-2015).
 Prior to that he was Executive Vice President Onshore (2009-2012) with responsibility for drilling, development, and producing operations for the North American onshore unconventional/shale portfolio.
 This followed assignments as a Vice President over upstream onshore and offshore development in the Western Hemisphere (2005-2009), Private Assistant to Shell's Chief Executive (2004-2005), and Head of EP Strategy and Portfolio (2003-2004).
 Mr. Ford has a BS in Mechanical Engineering from the University of Michigan and an MBA from California State University.
-He served as Chairman of the board of directors of Aera Energy from 2012 until 2015 and is currently a member of the University of Michigan's Energy Institute External Advisory Board.
+He served as Chairman of the board of directors of Aera Energy from 2012 until 2015.
 Since retiring from Shell in June 2015, he has advised companies and financial institutions on project-specific matters.